guosyjlu/DS-Agent/README.md

 During execution, logs and intermediate solution files will be saved in logs/ and workspace/.

+To facilitate potential future research, we also release the raw data of the task-specific evaluation metric for all the development tasks with four agents across five trials in `Raw-results-dev.xlsx`.
+Note that 'F' denotes failed trial in the excel document.

 ## Deployment Stage

 Run DS-Agent for deployment tasks with the provided command: